 On a personal note, coming from a dog loving family which had more than its fair share of dogs in the past 3 decades, I couldn’t stop comparing Aileen to every one of the doggies we had had.
 I remembered our Sheeba for the happy go lucky puppy she was, or Whitey (my first dog) who jumped from the sun shade of our portico to catch a thief (or so I have heard).

-If you are an animal lover looking for a short read, look no further this book is for you.
-Even if you are not an animal lover (gasp!) you will like this anyway
+If you are an animal lover looking for a short read, look no further A Dog’s Tale is for you.
+Even if you are not an animal lover (gasp!) you will like this one anyway!

 Let us talk

-Have you read this one?
+Have you read A Dog’s Tale by Mark Twain?
 What is your favorite classic short story?
+What other books with pets that you loved reading?
 Let us chat.